 What types of trials are currently open

-- Comorbid insomnia trials — Testing insomnia treatment in people with depression, chronic pain, or other conditions that disturb sleep.
+- Comorbid insomnia trials — Testing treatments specifically for insomnia that occurs alongside depression, anxiety, chronic pain, or other conditions.

 Recently added Insomnia trials